• Skip to main content

 https://en.wikipedia.org/wiki/Gaslighting

 Not only does gaslighting sound complicated, it also sounds evil–like a tactic the devil uses to cause believers to doubt their faith in Jesus Christ.
 When used intentionally as a weapon, it is abusive.
 Note also the phrase “covertly sows.”
 This means the gaslighter tries to be sneaky.
-They don’t want the other person to catch on to what they are doing.
+They don’t want others to catch on to what they are doing.
 It’s premeditated.

 My problem with using terms like gaslighting is that they are sometimes thrown around too casually by people engaging in black-and-white thinking.
 Some things are all-or-nothing and some have gradations.
 A woman is either pregnant or she’s not.
 However, a communication technique might only look like gaslighting and not qualify as abuse.

-The so-called gasligher might have no intentions to manipulate or abuse.
+The so-called gaslighter might have no intentions to manipulate or abuse.
 What if they are only attempting to describe their own perspective?
-During communication both people have a need to be heard.
+During communication, both people have a need to be heard.
 The person who labels others (as a gaslighter, narcissist, or other popular terms) might be the one participating in verbal abuse.
 It can become a way to avoid responsibility.
 It can be easy to label someone, thereby casting blame on them and correspondingly away from self.

 Instead of using these labels which can be judgmental (calling someone guilty when you are not an unbiased judge), I suggest returning to the basics of communication.
-Instead of saying “you are gaslighting me,” focus on revealing your experience with something like, “I feel discouraged when you talk to me that way.
+Instead of saying “You are gaslighting me,” focus on revealing your experience with something like, “I feel discouraged when you talk to me that way.
 I believe I am correct but I’m open to being convinced otherwise.”
 Leave some room that everyone involved can contribute to the problem.

 I am not trying to explain away real abuse.
 One-sided communication does happen.
 What I’ve been suggesting only works when both people approach conflict resolution in good faith.
-The challenge is discerning between a plain-old-ignorant person (someone having a bad day or someone who lacks understanding) and an evil person (someone who is being intentionally destructive).
+The challenge is discerning between a plain ignorant person (someone having a bad day or someone who lacks understanding) and an evil person (someone who is being intentionally destructive).

 The good news is a little bit of discernment goes a long way if you have good boundaries.
 Being confident and knowing who God made you to be will protect you from both the naive person and the evil fool.
 Keep in mind though that sometimes these two qualities, along with some of the best qualities, can all show up in the same person.